kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_tides.md

 - [NOAA Tides & Currents](https://tidesandcurrents.noaa.gov/tide_predictions.html)
 - [Tides.net](https://tides.net/)

+## Widgets
+The following widgets can be placed on your device's homescreen or viewed in-app:

+- **Tides**: Displays the status of the nearest tide.
+- **Tide chart**: The chart of water level of the nearest tide.

 ## Disclaimer
 Tide predictions are estimates and should not be relied upon exclusively.
 Whenever possible, use an official tide table and input the data into Trail Sense for accuracy.